cedar-policy/cedar-docs/docs/syntax-operators.md

 **Usage:** `<ipaddr>.isLoopback()`

-Function that evaluates to `true` if the receiver is a valid loopback address for its IP version type\.
-This function takes no operand\.
+Function that evaluates to `true` if the receiver is a valid loopback address for its IP version type.
+This function takes no operand.

 ```
 ip("127.0.0.2").isLoopback()  //true